VIDA-NYU/csai-datagathering/README.md

 - Be sure to complete all required metadata fields.

 **2. Code**
+- **Metadata Generators:**
+   - Add or modify scripts in [code/metadata_generators](./code/metadata_generators/) to generate standardized YAML metadata files.
+   - These scripts can use NYC Open Data APIs or other APIs to extract metadata and save it in the [metadata/](./metadata) directory.

 - **Downloaders:**
    - Add a ``Python`` script that collects raw data from the source to [code/downloaders](./code/downloaders/).
    - If multiple scripts are needed, create a subdirectory named after the dataset ID (e.g., ``code/downloaders/your_dataset_id/``).